Internal Media Storage

 file: content/pages/about.md

-media_folder: /static/uploads/about
+media_folder: /public/uploads/about

 public_folder: /uploads/about[[collections]]